Cumulative Learning Process

 Jump to navigation Jump to search

-A Cumulative Learning is a Learning process that is base on the accumulation and analysis of prior knowledge.
+A Cumulative Learning Process is a learning process that is based on the accumulation and analysis of prior knowledge.

 References